alex-petrenko/sample-factory/docs/09-environment-integrations/isaacgym.md

 ### Running Experiments

 Run IsaacGym experiments using scripts from the `sf_examples.isaacgym_examples` folder.
-Currently, we support the Ant, Humanoid, and AllegroHand environments out of the box, and more environments can be added in `train_isaacgym.py`.
+Currently, we support the AllegroHand, Ant, Anymal, AnymalTerrain, BallBalance, Cartpole , Humanoid, and ShadowHand  environments out of the box, and more environments can be added in `train_isaacgym.py`.

 To run an experiment in the Ant environment:
 ```